pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/01_System_Requirements.md

 All versions > 3 are supported
 ##### Configuration
 ```
-maxmemory 1gb                   # depending on your data
+# select an appropriate value for your data (min.
+128mb)
+maxmemory 1gb

+# IMPORTANT!
-maxmemory-policy volatile-lru   # IMPORTANT!
+maxmemory-policy volatile-lru
 save ""
 ```